0xtbug/GhostXsheLL/README.md

 ![sssss](https://user-images.githubusercontent.com/54710482/75033985-c0107b80-54de-11ea-9209-f98c400b3766.JPG)

 ## How To Use
-This shell login Page With 500 Server Error
+This login page protected with 500 Server Error.
 You can use parameter exploit `?ghost=shell` in your urls.

 Example: